h-j-k/advent20/README.md

     flip_horizontal: For each row of the tile's content, reverse the string
     flip_vertical: Reverse the array, keeping the string contents intact
-    rotate_clockwise: Depends on the array manipulation functions
+    rotate_clockwise: Flip columns to rows and reversing the direction where necessary

 It should not be that computationally expensive to generate all eight ways and see which is the only way that will align with the given tile/block.

 The last twist here is that even after all tiles within a row are aligned correctly, you need to align the rows too!

-Thankfully, we only need to consider whether we need to flip horizontally or vertically, i.e. no need to perform rotations.
+Thankfully, we only need to consider whether we need to flip horizontally or vertically.

 #### Removing the glue borders

 We should have the complete grid with all the 'glue' borders.
-This is the most trivial step, by stepping throw each row/column and discarding the glue borders.
+This is a relatively trivial step, by stepping through each row/column and discarding the glue borders.

 #### Counting the monsters by rotating/flipping the final grid